Laura A. Heymann

 Laura Heymann joined the faculty in 2005.
 She is a graduate of the University of California at Berkeley School of Law, where she was elected to Order of the Coif and served as the Book Review Editor on the California Law Review.

 Prior to her appointment, Professor Heymann was the inaugural Frank H. Marks Visiting Associate Professor of Law and Administrative Fellow in the Intellectual Property Law Program at the George Washington University Law School.
 She has also served as an assistant general counsel at America Online, Inc.; as an associate at Wilmer, Cutler and Pickering in Washington, D.C.; and as a law clerk to the Hon.
 Patricia M. Wald of the U.S. Court of Appeals for the District of Columbia Circuit.
 Prior to attending law school, Professor Heymann worked as an assistant editor at St. Martin's Press in New York.
 She received her B.A. in English, magna cum laude, from Yale.
-Professor Heymann was selected by the 2008 graduating class as the recipient of the Walter L. Williams, Jr., Memorial Teaching Award and was the 2012 recipient of the College's Thomas Jefferson Teaching Award.
+Professor Heymann was selected by the 2008 graduating class as the recipient of the Walter L. Williams, Jr., Memorial Teaching Award.
+She was the 2012 recipient of the College's Thomas Jefferson Teaching Award and a 2024 recipient of the McGlothlin Award for Exceptional Teaching.
 She received a Plumeri Award for Faculty Excellence in 2012 and was the Class of 2014 Professor of Law from 2011 to 2014.
 She served as Vice Dean of the Law School from 2013 to 2017.

 Scholarly Publications